📅 22 Apr 2025 • 📖 23 min read

 - Courage is keeping your cool and holding on to your brave thoughts, even when things get as intense as they do in a battle, and it’s about sticking to the rules of being brave.

-The Stoics warned us that courage without other virtues—like, justice and wisdom—stops being a virtue; instead, it becomes a vice.
-So, one cannot be courageous without being also “good and straightforward, lovers of truth.”
+The Stoics warned us that courage without other virtues (especially justice and wisdom) stops being a virtue; instead, it becomes a vice.
+So, you can’t be truly courageous if you’re not also being just, wise, and temperate in your actions.

 Courage also touches upon other emotions.
-Cicero points out that we need to deal with excessive desire (cupiditas), pain or grief (aegritudo), immoderate pleasure (voluptas), and anger (iracundia) with courage.
+Cicero, a skilled orator and politician in the late Roman Republic, said we need courage to deal with excessive desire (cupiditas), pain or grief (aegritudo), immoderate pleasure (voluptas), and anger (iracundia).

-It is the virtue concerned with endurance and resilience in the face of fear.
+Courage is built on endurance and resilience in the face of fear.
 Once, a student asked Epictetus which words would help a person thrive, and he replied:

 “Two words should be committed to memory and obeyed by alternately exhorting and restraining ourselves, words that ensure we lead a mainly blameless and untroubled life: persist and resist.”

-Epictetus held that without persistence, we cannot endure hardships well, and may give in to sinful vices.
-And without self-control, we cannot resist the pleasures and give in to overindulgence.
+Epictetus tells us that without persistence, we cannot endure hardships well, and may give in to sinful vices.
+And without restraint, we cannot resist the pleasures and give in to overindulgence.

 Marcus Aurelius wrote of the virtue of courage,